Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Motivation

 Pionic $\gamma$-rays are expected to dominate the VHE $\gamma$-ray luminosity of starbursts, so the calculation of the synchrotron power from tertiary pair $e^{\pm}$ is similar to that for secondary pionic $e^{\pm}$.
 CR protons roughly inject 2 times more energy in pionic $\gamma$-rays than in pionic secondary $e^{\pm}$, so the synchrotron power should likewise be twice as great for pair $e^{\pm}$ than direct secondaries (eq.~\ref{eqn:LXSecondary}):

-for an $E^{-2}$ injection spectrum and $10^{50}\ \erg$ per supernova in CR protons.
+for an $E^{-2}$ injection spectrum between kinetic energies of 1 GeV and 1 PeV with $10^{50}\ \erg$ per supernova in CR protons.
 Again comparing to M82 with a supernova rate of $\Gamma_{\rm SN} \approx 0.1\ \yr^{-1}$, we find that $\nu L_{\nu}$ may be as high as $4 \times 10^{39}\ \ergps$ (with $F_{\rm cal} = f_{\rm synch} = 1$), equal to the observed diffuse X-ray emission.
 As with secondary pionic $e^{\pm}$, diffusive and advective losses (lower $F_{\rm cal}$) and softer injection spectra reduce the predicted synchrotron X-ray luminosity.
 On the other hand, non-pionic $\gamma$-rays, such as from discrete sources like pulsars, will also produce pairs in the starburst radiation field, and this can enhance the electron population and synchrotron X-ray luminosity further.

 Like secondary $e^{\pm}$, tertiary $e^{\pm}$ will not be concentrated near CR accelerators, since the pionic $\gamma$-rays that generate them are emitted everywhere in the starburst region.
 However, the pair $e^{\pm}$ production may be enhanced near luminous IR sources within the starbursts.
 A treatment of this effect requires a radiative transfer calculation, which is beyond the scope of this work.